The Hedgehog, the Merchant, the King and the Poor Man: The Green Pig

-Regional tales
+Regional tales of type ATU 707

 According to scholarship, the oldest variant of tale type 707 in Hungary was registered in 1822.
 This tale was published by György von Gaal in his German language book Mährchen der Magyaren with the title Die Drillinge mit den Goldhaar ("The Triplets with Golden Hair"): the baker's three daughters, Gretchen, Martchen and Suschen each profess their innermost desire: the youngest wants to marry the king, for she will bear him two princes and one princess, all with golden hair and a golden star shining on the forehead.

 Elek Benedek collected the second part of the story as an independent tale named Az Aranytollú Madár ("The Golden-Feathered Bird"), where the children are reared by a white deer, a golden-feathered bird guides the twins to their house, and they seek "the world-sounding tree", "the world-sweetly speaking bird" and "the silver lake [with] the golden fish".

 In a third variant, A Szárdiniai király fia ("The Son of the King of Sardinia"), the dying King of Sardinia makes his son promise to find a suitable queen.
 In his travels, he and his butler pass by three princesses in a garden: the oldest says she can weave strong enough clothes for the entire army that would never tear up, the second one that she can make a bread of corn to feed the army, and the youngest sister promises golden-haired twins, a boy with the sun on his forehead, and a girl with a star on the front.
 A creature named Kuvik, the "bird of death", takes the children as soon as they are born and throws them in the sea.
 The pair is saved by a fisherman and his wife.
 Years later, they decide to seek their true parents and meet a beggar man on the road, to whom they give alms.
 Seeing their good heart, the beggar summons a supernatural helper to guide them.
 Kuvik then convinces the twins to seek a mirror that can see the whole world.
 Later, they go to the public square to tend to and bathe their mother, sewn in seven buffalo skins and exposed.

 In another Hungarian tale, A tizenkét aranyhajú gyermek ("The Twelve Golden-Haired Children"), the youngest of three sisters promises the king to give birth to twelve golden-haired boys.
 This variant is unique in that another woman also gives birth to twelve golden-haired children, all girls, who later marry the twelve princes.